Step 1 – Attend the information evening on Thursday, 24th October at 6.30pm and download or ask for a paper copy of our prospectus.

 The Sixth Form receives an increasingly large number of applications each year.
 To ensure that growth does not take place at the expense of quality, the Governors have adopted the following admissions policy.

 Every year Twynham Sixth Form will assess its predicted number of applications against its admissions number, and applicants may be given a firm offer of a place, or may be placed on a reserve list.
-In some cases, Since Twynham’s sixth form only offers A-Level courses, it is important for students to understand that they must be able to meet the required entry requirements.
-It is possible that we may feel there is no suitable course available for the applicant and suggest that the student applies elsewhere to ensure that they have realistic options for their Post-16 study.
+In some cases, since Twynham Sixth Form only offers A-Level courses, it is important for students to understand that they must be able to meet the required entry requirements.
+It is possible that we may feel there is no suitable course available for the applicant and suggest that the student applies elsewhere to ensure that they have realistic options for their post-16 study.

 When deciding which form of offer to make an applicant, the Sixth Form will take into consideration the academic entry requirements of the sixth form and the proposed programme of study.
 The entry requirements set for individual subjects, and the sixth form generally can be found on the on the sixth form website.